-The Office of Best Practice Regulation (OBPR) within the Queensland Productivity Commission advises on regulatory issues and supports a transparent approach to the making and review of regulation.
+The Office of Best Practice Regulation (OBPR) within Queensland Treasury advises on regulatory issues and supports a transparent approach to the making and review of regulation.

 Agencies are required to seek the OBPR's advice as to whether a RIS is required for any regulatory proposal and to submit all RISs to the OBPR for assessment.